 As the authorities in Switzerland were unable to offer him protection, with his escape bankrolled by a wealthy Iraqi ally - Sheik Mulalhal Balasim al-Yassin – Abd, Lamya and their five children fled to London on 15th September 1969 and moved into the safety of Flat 21 at 35 Bryanston Square.

 It was here they hoped to live a normal life, far from al-Bakr, the Ba’ath Party and Iraqi politics.
-But living in a city surrounded by strangers, with a death sentence hanging over his head, he would never be sure who would be sent to kill him.
-On 18th February 1972, Abd came face-to-face with his assassin, and he arrived in the very unlikely guise of a man named Yahya Qassim.
-(INTERSTITIAL).
+But living in a city surrounded by strangers, with a death sentence hanging over his head, he would never be sure who he could trust when he opened the door... and his faith would soon be tested (INTERSTITIAL).

-Abd’s trusted friend - Sheik al-Yassin – the Arab businessman who had bankrolled Abd’s escape, exile and had even financed the education of his five kids, reluctantly introduced Abd to Qassim one year prior, describing the stuttering lawyer as a persistent pest and an irritant who was never to be trusted.
+Abd’s trusted friend - Sheik al-Yassin – the Arab businessman who had bankrolled Abd’s escape, exile and had even financed the education of his five kids, introduced Abd to Qassim one year prior, it was later said that this was regarding the production of a book on the modern history of Iraq.

-Being a polite and patient man, burdened by a desire to never cause offence, Abd agreed to a brief meeting with Qassim in the safety of Sheikk al-Yassin’s Kensington office, and as they said goodbye, he considered the matter closed… but this meeting marked the beginning of the end of his life.
+Being a polite and patient man, burdened by a desire to never cause offence, Abd agreed to a brief meeting with Qassim in the safety of Sheikk al-Yassin’s Kensington office, and then they said goodbye.

 It started with phone-calls; sometimes weekly, sometimes daily, sometimes nightly, and always on the end of the phone was Qassim, pestering Abd for more meetings to discuss the eventual overthrow of the Ba’ath Party regime and the exiled General’s glorious return to power as the rightful Prime Minister of Iraq.
 None of which Abd even wanted, but still Qassim droned on, and on, and on.